 The Mirror is an extremely high-tech invention!
 It acts as a regular mirror when turned off, but when turned on it is a completely interactive and functional work out machine.
 The Mirror is embedded with a camera and speakers so you can see yourself, an instructor, and stats so you can have a full workout right in the comfort of your home.

-It comes with a variety of workouts from cardio to yoga that stream from a New York City based studio where classes a streamed in love time.
+It comes with a variety of workouts from cardio to yoga that stream from a New York City-based studio where classes are streamed in love time.
 The mirror can also track your performance and allow you to work with your friends who also have the mirror.
 This product is a great example of a minimally viable product that was redesigned with amazing technological functionalities.

-A Minimal Viable Product Made for Kids on the Go
+A Minimum Viable Product Made for Kids on the Go

 The last item is the Boon Glo Night Light.
 A product designed for children; this product changes the way the traditional night light works.
 The lamp works in that rather than having a light placed in one area, there are multiple light-up balls that can be placed anywhere around the room rather than in one area.